 Regulation would improve the fairness and efficiency of the criminal justice system.
 While Delaware’s decriminalization law was an important reform, it is no substitute for regulating cannabis for adults’ use.
 A $100 fine can be an extreme hardship to low-income residents.
 Legalizing cannabis for adults will save hundreds of Delawareans from being searched, arrested, and cited for cannabis.

 Prohibition makes control impossible.
 Prohibition deprives workers and the environment of the legal protections they are entitled to.
 It also guarantees cannabis won’t undergo quality control testing, resulting in possible contamination by hazardous pesticides, bacteria, or the lacing of cannabis with other drugs.
 Regulated retailers will sell only products that have been lab-tested and labeled for potency.

-Regulation can free up resources so police can focus on more serious crimes and also help improve police/ community relationships.
-In the U.S. in 2017, less than 46 percent of violent crimes and 17.6 percent of property crimes were cleared, according to FBI data.
+Regulation can free up resources so police can focus on more serious crimes and help improve police/ community relationships.
+In 2019, the FBI reported 663,367 cannabis arrests and citations — more arrests than for all violent crimes combined.
+Meanwhile, FBI data showed that police only cleared 33 percent of rapes, 31 percent of robberies, and 14 percent of burglaries by making an arrest.
 Data published in Police Quarterly showed a higher percentage of some crimes were solved after legalization in both Colorado and Washington.
 Additionally, a Department of Justice study found that trusting relationships with the local community was one of the most important factors in whether police were effective in solving violent crimes.